rustyxlol/rustyxlol/README.md

 I love going on adventures with topics that I find intriguing.
 And for now, that cake goes to Systems and Network Engineering.

+You can read more tidbits about my life and programming on: [My Blog](https://rustyxlol.github.io/)

 ![Metrics](https://github.com/rustyxlol/rustyxlol/blob/main/github-metrics.svg)